 Although it is difficult to predict our future liquidity requirements, we will likely require additional capital in the future secured through equity or debt financings, partnerships, collaborations, or other sources in order to meet the debt service obligations under our outstanding Pharmakon Senior Secured Notes, including repayment, and to carry out our planned development and commercial activities.
 We believe that our existing cash and cash equivalents will be sufficient to maintain the minimum cash balance required under our debt facility and to fund our operations for at least twelve months from the filing date of this Annual Report on Form 10-K. Additional capital, secured in the future through equity or debt financings, partnerships, collaborations, or other sources, may not be available on a timely basis, on favorable terms, or at all, and such capital, if raised, may not be sufficient to meet our debt service obligations, including repayment, or enable us to continue to implement our long-term business strategy.
 If additional capital is not secured when required, we may need to delay or curtail our operations until such funding is received.
-If we cannot expand our operations could be materially adversely affected and we may need to delay or curtail our operations until such funding is received.
+If we cannot expand our operations or otherwise capitalize on our business opportunities because we lack sufficient capital, our business, financial condition and results of operations could be materially adversely affected and we may need to delay or curtail our operations until such funding is received.
 Additionally, we may fail to satisfy our debt covenants, may never become profitable, or if we do, may not be able to sustain profitability on a recurring basis.